dramforever/dram.page/p/crc-tricks/crc-tricks.md

 A friend of mine bought a motorized adjustable desk a long time ago and recently got the idea to hook up the controller to the Internet for some reason.
-They hooked up some wires to a logic analyzer and was able to capture some packets, hexdumps shown:
+They tapped the wire coming from the controls panel with a logic analyzer and was able to capture some packets, hexdumps shown:

 ```
 AAFF 0040 2EEC